Repair Code 28 Device Errors

 When you experience problems in these circumstances, the best solution is usually to rollback drivers to their previous versions and see if this cures the fault.

-How to Rollback Drivers
+How to Roll Back Drivers in Windows

 If you have created a restore point, you can simply go back to that point so that you use the device drivers before the update was done.
 None of your data will be affected by this and you can rollback several PC drivers in one operation.
 To go back to a restore point, select System Restore from the Control Panel and choose to restore to the latest or a previous restore point.

 When you have taken a backup of drivers, you can copy these versions back in place of the updated ones.
 However, the alternative and much safer method is to rollback your drivers individually, which will identify the driver causing the problem if you have updated several device drivers together.
 To do this, access Device Manager.
-Depending on the operating system you use, this may be available from the Control Panel or by right-clicking My Computer then choosing Manage.
+Depending on the Windows version you use, this may be available from the Control Panel or by right-clicking My Computer then choosing Manage.
 Device Manager will list the types of device in the right pane and you need to open up each one to see the actual devices you have connected.

-Click the Roll Back Driver button and then confirm the action to set the driver back to the previous version.
 On completion, you will be prompted to restart your computer.
 Choose to do this and then check that the fault has been corrected.
 If not, you may need to rollback other drivers until things are back to normal.

-Add comment May 9th, 2009
+Add comment

 Repair Code 10 Device Errors

 All computer hardware needs device drivers to communicate with the operating system.
-In Windows quite a few device drivers are included with the installation.
+In Windows, quite a few device drivers are included with the installation.
 But for a lot of hardware, special device drivers are required.
 If drivers are corrupted or not installed properly, Windows will report a device error.
 One of the device errors that the Windows Device Manager can report is a code 10 error, indicating that the device cannot start.

 A code 10 error means one of the following: